 One thing leads to another, giving consequences that make you do something, which turns into…

-Pains and aches – and ignore them; “I don’t have time to tend to those!”
+- Pains and aches, like headache and gastrointestinal issues – but ignore them; “I don’t have time to tend to those!”

 Over time it turns more severe and into things you really don’t want, like: